 Jump to:

-If there were ever a dinner that delivers maximum comfort with minimum effort, it’s this one-pot Ground Beef Stroganoff.
+If there were ever a dinner that delivers maximum comfort with minimum effort, it’s this one-pot homemade Hamburger Helper stroganoff.
 It’s creamy, cozy, wildly flavorful, and comes together in the kind of 30 minutes that actually feels like 30 minutes.
 The beef browns, the pasta simmers right in the sauce, and suddenly you’ve got a silky, kid-approved, weeknight miracle that tastes like it simmered all afternoon.

 - Everything cooks in one pot — fewer dishes, more flavor, and the noodles soak up every drop of that savory sauce.